Jacob Stallings Player Props: Marlins vs. Yankees

-Jacob Stallings and his .355 on-base percentage over his past 10 games (62 points higher than his season-long percentage), will be in action for the Miami Marlins versus the New York Yankees and Michael King on August 12 at 4:10 PM ET.
+On Sunday, Jacob Stallings (.120 batting average in his past 10 games, with a double, five walks and two RBI) and the Miami Marlins face the New York Yankees, whose starting pitcher will be Gerrit Cole.
+First pitch is at 1:40 PM ET.

-In his previous game he had a hitless performance (0-for-2) against the Reds.
+In his last game he had a hitless showing (0-for-3) against the Yankees.

 Jacob Stallings Game Info & Props vs. the Yankees